 Quinoa is another great starch source with a mild nutty flavor and chewy texture similar to rice.
 Unlike most other grains, quinoa provides a complete source of amino acids.
 This makes it a great substitute for vegetarians or vegans who may be looking for some extra sources of protein.
 In addition, quinoa is also high in fiber, riboflavin, folate and iron, all being essential for good health.
 Whether it's mixed with herbs and spices for a simple side dish or served with milk and honey as an alternative to oatmeal, quinoa offers a wide range of nutritious options.

-In addition, barley contains many vitamins and minerals which are essential for good health, including niacin and selenium, which has been found to be beneficial for the cardiovascular system as well as the health of the colon.
-Finally, the zinc, potassium, and calcium found in barley can help promote good health in the liver and intestinal tract.
-Like quinoa, barley is typically used as a side dish for meat, fish, and poultry dishes, but with a little creativity it could also be used for breakfast and even dessert.
+Often chosen as a white rice alternative, barley offers many vitamins and minerals, which are essential for good health.
+These include niacin and selenium, which have been found to be beneficial for the cardiovascular system.
+In addition, zinc, potassium and calcium help promote good health in the liver and intestines, among other benefits.
+Barley is also a great source of fiber and a good source of copper, phosphorous and manganese.
+Like other options, barley is usually used for dinner side dishes, but with a little creativity it can also be used for breakfast, lunch and even dessert.

 Cauliflower is an easy grain-free, gluten-free and nutrient-dense way to substitute the white rice on your plate.
 A good source of vitamin C, manganese, vitamin K and fiber, it provides numerous antioxidant, anti-inflammatory and digestive health benefits.
 To turn your cauliflower into rice, blend with a food processor or blender.
 Top with your protein and veggies of choice and you've got a healthy "fried rice" that tastes just like the real thing.